evonbit/bitcoin-native-systems/Natcats/03-natcats-perpetual-distribution-upgrade.md

 ---

 ## Treasury
-- Ten percent (10%) of new Natcats are allocated to a Natcats Treasury, to enable a combination of long-term holding, partnerships, sales, and acquisitions in support of the project’s legacy.
+Ten percent (10%) of new Natcats are allocated to a Natcats Treasury, supporting long-term holding, partnerships, sales, and acquisitions in service of the project’s legacy.

 ---

 ## Holder Action
-- **No action is required** from holders.
+**No action is required** from holders.

 ---

 ## FAQ

 **Q: Do holders have to inscribe new Natcats when they’re awarded?**

 **A:** Yes.
 The allocation of mint rights and art rendering are automatic, and indexing occurs automatically on inscription — but holders must perform the inscription to create the new asset.

 Mint rights remain with the parent Natcat until utilized and persist through transfer or sale (they do not expire).